splunk/public-o11y-docs/admin/org-metrics.md

 * **Resource metrics**: Measure your use of resources that you can specify limits for, such as the number of custom metric time series (MTS) you've created.

-You're not charged for these metrics, and they don't count against any limits.
+You're not charged for these metrics, and they don't count against any {ref}`system limits <per-product-limits>`.

 (access-org-metrics)=